github/codeql/docs/language/ql-handbook/types.rst

 selecting a subset of the branches of that datatype and binding them to a new type.
 Type unions of :ref:`database types <database-types>` are also supported.

-You can use a type union to explicitly restrict the permitted branches from an algebraic datatype and resolve spurious :ref:`recursion <recursion>` in predicates.
+You can use a type union to give a name to a subset of the branches from an algebraic datatype.
+In some cases, using the type union over the whole algebraic datatype can avoid spurious :ref:`recursion <recursion>` in predicates.
 For example, the following construction is legal::

     newtype InitialValueSource =